DrDisc/Loloww2/family/unit-identification-analysis.md

 ## Questions for Family Members

-If any family members remember Felino's stories, ask:
+If any family members remember Sulpicio's stories, ask:

 1. Did he ever mention a number when talking about his unit?
 (45th, 57th, 26th, etc.)
 2. Did he talk about fighting from foxholes and trenches?
 (Infantry)